dolfly/PHP-PKPass/README.md

 - `Trust evaluate failure: [leaf TemporalValidity]`: If you see this error, your pass was signed with an outdated certificate.
 - `Trust evaluate failure: [leaf LeafMarkerOid]`: You did not leave the name of the certificate empty while creating it in the developer portal.

+### OpenSSL errors

+When you get the error 'Could not read certificate file', this might be related to using an OpenSSL version that has deprecated some older hashes - [more info here](https://schof.link/2Et6z3m).

+There may be no need to configure OpenSSL to use legacy algorithms.
+It's easier and more portable just to convert the encrypted certificates file.
+The steps below use a .p12 file but it should work to swap these commands for a .pfx file.

+Instructions:

+1. `openssl pkcs12 -legacy -in key.p12 -nodes -out key_decrypted.tmp` (replace key.p12 with your .p12 file name).
+2. `openssl pkcs12 -in key_decrypted.tmp -export -out key_new.p12 -certpbe AES-256-CBC -keypbe AES-256-CBC -iter 2048` (use the newly generated key_new.p12 file in your pass generation below)

+The `key_new.p12` file should now be compatible with OpenSSL v3+.

 ## Changelog